Thomas245166/Virtual_Reality_Project_3/README.md

 ### Goal
 - Learn important information about meaningful events in history in an engaging way
-- Self Assestment at the
+- Pass the Self Assestment at the self assestment at the end to show an understanding of their historical importance

 ```